-Here’s How to Figure Out Which Size Slow Cooker Is Best for You
+How to Figure Out What Size Slow Cooker You Should Get

 All the bells and whistles aside, the trickiest part of buying a new slow cooker is figuring out which size to buy.
-Because here’s the thing: Slow cookers range in size from tiny two-quart models to huge eight-quart ones, with plenty of options in between.
-And because slow cookers work best when they’re two-thirds to three-quarters of the way full, size really does matter.
+Who cares about keep warm buttons and wifi capabilities if you can’t fit enough food in the machine?
+And slow cookers do drastically range in size — from tiny two-quart models to huge eight-quart ones, with plenty of options in between.
+Because slow cookers work best when they’re two-thirds to three-quarters of the way full, size really does matter.

 If You’re Cooking for One or Two People: Buy a 3-Quart Slow Cooker